Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To exchange for goods and services rather than money
     - They barter food for services.
     - The barter service.

+## Bind

+- **Bind to -** Cause someone to feel strongly attach to a person or place.
+    - This demonstrates how new cultural symbols bound provincials to the identify of the Roman world.

 ## Breach